 Early in 1701, Hopis from Walpi, Sichomovi and Oraibi destroyed Awatovi, killing nearly everyone and burning the pueblo.

-Looking at this data, it seems as though the Hopis got along better with Tewa, Tiwa and Zuni migrants than with Towa or Keres migrants.
+Looking at this data, it seems as though the Hopis got along better with Tewa, Keres and Zuni migrants than with Towa migrants.